pazreingold/pazreingold/README.md

 Backend Developer
 -----------------

-🔭 I’m currently working on integration with Keycloak
+🔭 I’m currently working on migration from Bamboo to Jenkins

-🌱 I’m currently learning Practical Reactive Streams with Akka and Java
+🌱 I’m currently learning about monorepos with a focus on Nx

 🌍  I'm based in Tel Aviv